tursodatabase/libsql-client-go/README.md

 </p>

 <p align="center">
-  Turso is a SQLite-compatible database built on libSQL.
+  Turso is a SQLite-compatible database built on <a href="https://turso.tech/libsql">libSQL</a>.
 </p>

 <p align="center">